What Is a Trade School? 2025 Guide to Programs & Careers

 Plus, new models are making education even more accessible.
 Online trade schools like SkillCat offer subscription based training for just a few dollars a month, removing major financial barriers.
 You can explore affordable online training options that cover HVAC, electrical, plumbing, and more.

-Absolutely.
-Hands on training is the heart and soul of a trade school education.
-You’ll spend a significant amount of your time in workshops, labs, and simulated job sites, using the same tools and equipment you’ll find in the field—for example, learning multimeter basics.
+Hands on training is the heart of a trade school education.
+You will spend a significant amount of your time in workshops, labs, and simulated job sites, using the same tools and equipment you will find in the field, for example, learning multimeter basics.

 The Pros and Cons of Trade School